tangyongli/tangyongli.github.io/notes/English/complex.md

 ## Neither
 Neither is one correlating conjunction
-[x] Body A does not give any warranty as to [...] to body B, neither does body B give any such warranty to body C
+[x] Body A does not give any warranty as to [...] to body B, neither does body B give any such warranty to body C Neither one of us is interested in gardening
+## Either
+>要么...要么
+>>Either you leave now or I call the police!
+>>She either loves you or hates you
+>>He's either a hero or a villain, depending on your po int of view.

+> negation instead of too, also
+>>I don't eat meat and my husband doesn't either.
+>>I'm not allowed another piece of cake, so you're not either!

+>>